GC/SI Minor:

 You can participate in SIGLOC, but you cannot receive credits for the SI Course or apply for the certificate of completion.

-This course has NO duration.
+[OCU] This course has NO duration.
 Also, NO pre-registration is required.
-Please apply for a certificate of course completion after fulfilling the SI completion requirements.
+Please apply for a certificate of course completion after fulfilling the SI Course completion requirements.

 ・ Please check the website for the period of “Introduction to Social Innovation Course” (intensive / remote).
 The timeframe is planned to be 3 classes a day between the 1st and 4th periods. ・ The deadline for submission of the assignments is basically scheduled during the class hours (however, since this is an on-demand intensive lecture, it may change depending on the situation). ・ The exam will be conducted online during the class hours.
 Details will be announced on the Web Class by the instructor, as soon as they are decided.
 Please, in general reserve study time during the week of intensive lectures.

-Are the required subjects in the SI course counted as general education subjects and are there any restrictions?
+• Q [SI Course] Are the required subjects in the SI Course counted as Integrated General Courses subjects and are there any restrictions?
 If so, I will not be able to take the courses I really need ...

 SIGLOC in September (intensive, first semester) is the only course that must be taken together with Field Research.
-You can take SIGLOCs in August (intensive, first semester) and in March (intensive, second semester) independently.
+You can take SIGLOCs in March (intensive, second semester) independently.

 Yes!
-Any university/college students from overseas are greatly welcome, regardless of the partner or non-partner schools of Osaka City University.
+Any university/college students outside Japan are greatly welcome, regardless of the partner or non-partner schools of Osaka Metropolitan University.

 Of course, we welcome your application.
-If you are a full time student in a foreign university, you can participate in SIGLOC-online regardless of nationality.
+If you are a full time student in a university outside Japan, you can participate in SIGLOC-online regardless of nationality.

 You will communicate with overseas students only in English during the program, so practical English skills are required.